matszpk/clgpustress/README.md

 - compiler with C++11 support
 - Linux (currently this system is supported).

+### Building program

+Enter:

+make

+To clean project enter:

+make clean

+AMDAPP directory defined in Makefile may be changed for successful compilation.
+If you have AMDAPP or OPENCL directory in other place than /opt/AMDAPP you must change AMDAPP variable in Makefile file.

 ### Memory requirements

 Program requires 256*workSize bytes in graphics card memory.
 WorkSize currently is computed in following way: